Yuantian013/TDOM-AC/README.md

 pip install -r requirements.txt
 ```
 ## OpenAI Baseline
-- Download and install the OpenAI Baseline code[here] into the main folder(https://github.com/openai/baselines)
+- Download and install the OpenAI Baseline code into the main folder [here](https://github.com/openai/baselines)
 by following the `README`.

 ## Multi-Agent Particle Environments

-- Download and install the MPE code[here] into the main folder(https://github.com/openai/multiagent-particle-envs)
+- Download and install the MPE code into the main folder [here](https://github.com/openai/multiagent-particle-envs)
 by following the `README`.

 - Ensure that `multiagent-particle-envs` has been added to your `PYTHONPATH` (e.g. in `~/.bashrc` or `~/.bash_profile`).